Centered Kernel Alignment (CKA) in Detail

 2. Inputs and Outputs

-To run CKA, we must have 2 matrices of activations (aka representations) from the same neural network, or different neural networks.
+To run CKA, we must have 2 matrices of paired activations (aka representations) from the same neural network, or different neural networks.

 Let’s call these matrices $X$ and $Y$.
-Let $X \in \mathbb{R}^{n \times d_1}$ and $Y \in \mathbb{R}^{n \times d_2}$, where $n$ is the number of samples and $d_i$ is the dimensionality of the representations. $d_1$ and $d_2$ can be different, but $n$ must be the same for both matrices, and must be the same corresponding examples.
+Let $X \in \mathbb{R}^{n \times d_1}$ and $Y \in \mathbb{R}^{n \times d_2}$, where $n$ is the number of samples and $d_i$ is the dimensionality of the representations. $d_1$ and $d_2$ can be different, but $n$ must be the same for both matrices as these represent paired samples.
 This means CKA lets us compare the similarity of representations that come from layers of differing widths.
-We also assume that these matrices have been centered.
+We also assume that these matrices have been centered, that is, the column means have been subtracted.
+Centering ensures the similarity measure is not skewed by constant offsets in activations, and is required for the HSIC connection discussed in Section 3.

 3. Formula